chrisbmar/google-saved-places-data-enricher/README.md

 The script will:

 - Read your saved places CSV file
-- Extract the CID (Unique Identifier for a Google Business Profiile) from each place's URL
+- Extract the CID (Unique Identifier for a Google Business Profile) from each place's URL
 - Fetch additional details from the Google Places API
 - Create a new file `data/enriched_places.csv` with all the additional information